-I came across mention of this technique on the Pirate 4×4 board and was intrigued.
-The idea is that rather than just keeping the plasma arc stationary and pointing straight down during piercing, the nozzle should be moved back and force in one axis a small amount.
-This keeps the backwash from the jet from flowing straight up and reducing the life of your consumables.
-Apparently, the technique is also applicable to abrasive waterjet cutters for similar reasons.
-Some CAM packages, like Sheetcam, have built-in support for wiggle piercing.
-But even if you package doesn’t, it would be pretty easy to add a wiggle pierce to an existing program using our G-Wizard G-Code Editor software.
+I stumbled upon a mention of this method on the Pirate 4×4 board and it piqued my interest.
+The concept is that instead of just retaining the plasma arc fixed and aimed directly downwards during piercing, the nozzle should be oscillated along one axis slightly.
+This prevents the jet’s backwash from flowing upwards and shortening the lifespan of your consumables.
+Apparently, this technique is also useful for abrasive waterjet cutters due to similar reasons.
+Some CAM packages, like Sheetcam, offer built-in support for wiggle piercing.
+Even if your package doesn’t, incorporating a wiggle pierce into an existing program with our G-Wizard G-Code Editor software would be rather straightforward.

 According to the article, you’d need g-code something like this: